mverkaik-rivetlogic/studio3/ui/README.md

 Requirements
 ------------

-To work on or build this application you will first need to install [Node](http://nodejs.org/).
+To work on or build this application you will first need to install [Node.js](http://nodejs.org/).

-Node can be installed in the following ways:
+Node.js can be installed in the following ways:

 1. Using the [installer](http://nodejs.org/download/)
      *The Mac installer will install node under /usr/local/bin so you will need to have admin rights to complete the install.

 2. [Building the source code](https://github.com/joyent/node/wiki/Installation)
-     This way you can choose to install Node in a custom folder instead of a global directory by using the --prefix config option, thus you are not required to have admin rights to complete the install.
+     This way you can choose to install Node.js in a custom folder instead of a global directory by using the --prefix config option, thus you are not required to have admin rights to complete the install.

 3. [Via a package manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)